vikpe/quake_text/README.md

 # quake_text

-> Utility for handling Quake strings and characters.
+> Utils for Quake strings and characters